Biosphere 2: Challenges

 The oxygen inside the facility, which began at 20.9%, fell at a steady pace and after 16 months was down to 14.5%.
 This is equivalent to the oxygen availability at an elevation of 4080 m.
 Since some biospherians were starting to have symptoms like sleep apnea and fatigue, Walford and the medical team decided to boost oxygen with injections in January and August 1993.
 The oxygen decline and minimal response of the crew indicated that changes in air pressure are what trigger human adaptation responses.
 These studies enhanced the biomedical research program.

-Managing CO_{2} levels was a particular challenge, and a source of controversy regarding the Biosphere 2 project's alleged misrepresentation to the public.
+Managing CO_{2} levels was a particular challenge.
 Daily fluctuation of carbon dioxide dynamics was typically 600 ppm because of the strong drawdown during sunlight hours by plant photosynthesis, followed by a similar rise during the nighttime when system respiration dominated.
 As expected, there was also a strong seasonal signature to CO_{2} levels, with wintertime levels as high as 4,000–4,500 ppm and summertime levels near 1,000 ppm.

-The crew worked to manage the CO_{2} by occasionally turning on a CO_{2} scrubber, activating and de-activating the desert and savannah through control of irrigation water, cutting and storing biomass to sequester carbon, and utilizing all potential planting areas with fast-growing species to increase system photosynthesis.
+The crew worked to manage the CO_{2} by occasionally turning on a CO_{2} scrubber, after realizing that activating and de-activating the desert and savannah through control of irrigation water, cutting and storing biomass to sequester carbon, and utilizing all potential planting areas with fast-growing species to increase system photosynthesis, would not be enough to sustain human life.
 In November 1991, investigative reporting in The Village Voice alleged that the crew had secretly installed the CO_{2} scrubber device, and claimed that this violated Biosphere 2's advertised goal of recycling all materials naturally.
 Others pointed out there was nothing secret about the carbon dioxide device and it constituted another technical system augmenting ecological processes.
 The carbon precipitator could reverse the chemical reactions and thus release the stored carbon dioxide in later years when the facility might need additional carbon.